Song: Shivadam Shivanamam Song from Mazhavillu (1999)

 Love of Lord Shiva, Name of Shiva,

-End note: Too tough song to translate because of dominance of Sanskrit.
+End note: It’s too tough to translate this song because of the dominance of Sanskrit.

 Thillana (Tillana) is a rhythmic piece in Carnatic music that is generally performed at the end of a music concert or towards the end of Bharatnatyam performance, a southern dance art form.
 It’s also found in several Indian classical dance forms.

-There is one line “Pranayakallolamilakimarayunnu” in Chithra’s voice in second stanza.
+There is one line “Pranayakallolamilakimarayunnu” in Chithra’s voice in the second stanza.
 This single word can be split as “Pranaya kallolam ilaki marayunnu”.
 I have a doubt.
 Is it “ilaki marayunnu” or ilaki mariyunnu”?
 Looks like the second word is apt in the context, when the reference is given for rising waves.
-How can loves waves rise and disappear?
+How can love’s waves rise and disappear?
 Instead, it should be ‘rise of ecstasy’.
-Not sure if it was an error happened during song recording.
-Your feedback please.
+Not sure if it was an error that happened during song recording.
+Your feedback, please.